matteo14c/HaploCoV/docs/source/perlMummer.rst

   echo $PATH
   /usr/local/opt/ruby/bin:/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/Users/yourname/test/MUMmer3.23

-The Mummer package, and all its utilities are now available to be executed in your shell, and for CorGAT as well.
+The Mummer package, and all its utilities are now available to be executed in your shell, and for HaploCoV as well.
 For example, type “nucmer” to execute nucmer:
 ::

   nucmer
   USAGE: nucmer  [options]  <Reference>  <Query>

-  Try '/Users/marco/IBIOM-CNR/CorGAT/MUMmer3.23/nucmer -h' for more information.
+  Try 'nucmer -h' for more information.